 Leopold Wolfson buys the White Elephant Saloon to expand his dry goods business.
 The building is destroyed on Oct.
 1, 2011 in a fire.

-The Grand Opera House has its grand opening.
+Emma Abbott is featured at the grand opening of the Grand Opera House on Alamo Plaza (right).
 The Grand Opera House (later Grand Theatre) was built in 1886 and for many years was the best theatre in San Antonio.
 It was located at 303 Alamo Plaza.
 It stayed in business until the 1930′s when it closed.
 The Grand was razed in 1954 to make way for H. L. Green Dept. Store.

 Santikos multiplex Palladium 20-screen & IMAX theater holds soft opening.

 The Electric Motor Co. is becoming an assured fact.
 They intend using electricity to supply light and power to our merchants and what manufacturers we have.

 Officers and enlisted men alike are joining in arrangements for a huge Christmas tree at cavalry post, Fort Sam Houston.

 Local entertainer, street performer and downtown fixture, George “Bongo Joe” Coleman, dies at age 76.

 A contract for the removal of the old buildings on Alamo Plaza at the site of the new opera house was about to be let.

 A new bunting flag was put up over the Alamo yesterday afternoon to replace the old cotton one which was tattered and torn.
 It has only been within the past few months that the Texas flag has waved over the Alamo.
 Heretofore, the United States flag was used.

 1918 – World War I